AhmedAbdelerhman/docker/README.md

 COPY . .
 RUN npm run build

-# Stage 2: Create lightweight image to serve the built app
+# Stage 2: Create a lightweight image to serve the built app
 FROM nginx:alpine
 COPY --from=build /app/build /usr/share/nginx/html
 EXPOSE 80
 CMD ["nginx", "-g", "daemon off;"]

+note : you can excute only one stage using --target flag docker build --target build -t my-react-app-build .